UserMarekDrag/MovieMate-backend/README.md

 - **SSL Certification**: The backend domain, moviemate.uk.to, is secured using an SSL certificate obtained via certbot.

-- **Cloud Hosting**: The backend is hosted on an AWS EC2 instance and the frontend is deployed on AWS CloudFront.
+- **Cloud Hosting**: The backend is hosted on an AWS EC2 instance and the frontend is deployed on AWS CloudFront and PostgreSQL is set up on AWS RDS.

 ## Running Custom Management Commands